 Standing Back Arches

-She is standing a little bit further with hip width apart.
-She has her legs straight.
-She puts her hands on her hips and then she arches back.
-She is bringing the hip forward, arching through the back.
-We are working on getting movement on the hip like hip extension which oftentimes lost with people with hip pain.
-We are working on improving the low back movement.
-A lot of times, people with hip pain have poor low back movement and that poor low back movement leads to more stress on the hip that causes more hip pain.
-She will do 5 repetitions with smooth controlled movement holding for a second or two at the end position.
-If it feels good, she can progress up to 10 repetitions.
+Stand tall with your feet slightly more than hip-width apart and legs straight.
+Put your hands on your hips and then arch back, bringing your hips forward.
+The goal is to increase movement in the hip, like hip extension, which often is lost with people with hip pain.
+We are also working on improving the low back movement.
+Often, people with hip pain have poor low back movement, and that poor low back movement leads to more stress on the hip, causing more hip pain.
+Do 5 repetitions with a smooth controlled movement, holding for a second or two at the end position.
+If it feels good, progress up to 10 repetitions.

 #4 – 3 Way Hip Foam Rolling

 Way 1 – Outer Part of the Hip

 Use a foam roller to roll through the IT band or outer part of the hip.
 Often, this area is tight and this tightness pulls the pelvis and the hip, leading to more hip pain.
 Move from just above the knee joint to just below the hip, rolling up and down or self-massaging that IT band to loosen it up.
 Go through 5 repetitions up and down for a total of 10 repetitions.
 Your movements should be smooth and controlled, using whatever pressure you can manage.

 Way 2 – Front of the Hip

 Roll just below the hip joint, up to just above the knee joint, and then come back down.
 Move up and down five times, working your quadriceps on that hip flexor.
 We are doing this to relieve the tension in the muscle so there’s less pulling on the hip joint and less pain happening in the hip.